Difference-Masking: Choosing What to Mask in Continued Pretraining: Experimental Settings

-\paragraph{Random Masking} Most masking approaches choose tokens to mask with uniform random probability.
-Formally, the likelihood $P(M_{t_i})$ that a token $t_i$ in a sequence of length $N$ will be masked is
+\paragraph{Random Masking} Most masking approaches choose tokens or words to mask with a uniform random probability ~\citep{devlin-etal-2019-bert,yang2019xlnet}.
+We consider both the token-level and word-level approaches in our experiments.
+Formally, the probability $\alpha_i$ that word or token $x_i$ in a sequence of length $N$ will be masked in random-masking is

-\paragraph{AttnMask} AttnMask~\citep{kakogeorgiou2022attmask} is a \textit{domain-agnostic} approach in which the likelihood of masking a given token is proportional to how attended-to that token is by the [CLS] token, averaged across the different heads of the transformer.
-Formally, we define a function $f_{att}$ which takes in model $M$, sequence of tokens $t$, and target token index $i$ and outputs how attended-to token $t_i$ is.
-The probability that token $t_i$ will be masked is
+\paragraph{AttnMask ~\citep{kakogeorgiou2022attmask}} is a \textit{domain-agnostic} token-based masking approach in which the likelihood of masking a given token is proportional to how attended-to that token is by the [CLS] token, averaged across the different heads of the transformer.
+Formally, this approach can be seen as defining a function $g_{att}$ which takes in model $f_\theta$, sequence of tokens $x$, and index $i$ and outputs how attended-to token $x_i$ is.

-\paragraph{Selective Masking} Selective masking \cite{gu-etal-2020-train} chooses tokens to mask based on whether adding each token will improve downstream task accuracy.
-Notably, this approach \textit{uses downstream task labels to guide the choice of mask} in continued pretraining, whereas \textit{\textsc{Difference-Masking} is entirely self-supervised}.
-The probability that token $t_i$ will be masked in Selective Masking is proportional to the difference between the downstream task performance when using the full sequence $t_{[:]}$ versus using only the sequence up to and including the token $t_i$.
-We utilize the same corpus for both $D_{D}$ and $D_{T}$ to ensure a fair comparison with our proposed approach in the TAPT setting, and report results on the Language experiments because the method has not been tested yet for different vision tokenization strategies.
+\paragraph{MST ~\citep{li2021mst}} is an approach very similar to AttnMask, except that it masks ``non-essential regions'', effectively corresponding to an inverse weighting based on the attention of the model to the token $x_i$.

-\paragraph{EntityBERT} EntityBERT \cite{lin-etal-2021-entitybert} presents an approach to masking tokens based on whether they are part of ``entities'', as defined by a domain-specific entity-tagger.
-The original paper, tested on the clinical domain, continually pretrains the PubMedBERT model.
-However, because the ChemProt domain is different, we implement this baseline by using the BioBERT \cite{10.1093/bioinformatics/btz682} model that more closely aligns with our downstream task.
-To identify the entities, we use the BioBERT model fine-tuned in NER task with BC5CDR-chemicals \cite{10.1093/database/baw068} and BC4CHEMD \cite{krallinger2015chemdner} corpus.
-We report results for the EntityBERT approach on the ChemProt task, only, because EntityBERT can only be implemented with a domain-specific pretrained model.
-It is infeasible to reproduce domain-specific tagging for ACL-ARC domains without unfairly representing the method.
-The probability that a token $t_i$ is masked is related to whether it is part of a recognized entity or not.
+\paragraph{Selective Masking~\cite{gu-etal-2020-train}} chooses tokens to mask based on whether adding each token will improve downstream task accuracy as measured by the difference between the downstream task performance when using the full sequence $x$ versus using only the sequence up to and including the token $x_i$.
+Notably, this approach \textit{uses downstream task labels to guide the choice of mask} in continued pretraining, whereas \textit{\textsc{Difference-Masking} is self-supervised}.